-The Environmental Protection Agency (EPA) on April 15 submitted its proposed rule for the 2017 Renewable Ruel Standard (RFS) to the White House Office of Management and Budget (OMB), marking the final step before the proposal is published in the Federal Register and open for public comment.
+The Environmental Protection Agency (EPA) on Nov.
+1 submitted its proposed rule for the 2018 Renewable Fuel Standard (RFS) renewable volume obligations -- and 2019 obligations for biomass-based diesel -- to the White House Office of Management and Budget (OMB) for interagency review.
+This marks the final step before the proposal is published in the Federal Register and open for public comment.

-Under the Renewable Fuel Standard, EPA sets an an annual benchmark representing the amount of renewable fuels that each fuel refiner and importer (obligated party) is responsible for generating.
+Under the Renewable Fuel Standard, EPA sets an annual benchmark representing the amount of renewable fuels that each fuel refiner and importer is responsible for generating.
 The RFS specifies four separate categories of renewable fuels, each with separate volume mandates.

 Subscribe to Updates